NanoComp/meep/doc/docs/Python_User_Interface.md

 **`epsilon_input_file` [`string`]**
 —
 If this string is not empty (the default), then it should be the name of an HDF5 file whose first/only dataset defines a scalar, real-valued, frequency-independent dielectric function over some discrete grid.
 Alternatively, the dataset name can be specified explicitly if the string is in the form "filename:dataset".
 This dielectric function is then used in place of the ε property of `default_material` (i.e. where there are no `geometry` objects).
-The grid of the epsilon file dataset need *not* match the computational grid; it is scaled and/or linearly interpolated as needed to map the file onto the computational cell.
+The grid of the epsilon file dataset need *not* match the computational grid; it is scaled and/or linearly interpolated as needed to map the file onto the cell.
 The structure is warped if the proportions of the grids do not match. **Note:** the file contents only override the ε property of the `default_material`, whereas other properties (μ, susceptibilities, nonlinearities, etc.) of `default_material` are still used.

 **`dimensions` [`integer`]**
 —